rimutaka/posts/drafts/comparing-multiple-customer-dbs-for-cloud-migration/readme.md

+# Identifying code differences in multiple MS SQL databases
-# A quick guide to comparing multiple customer DBs for cloud migration
+#### A detailed guide to comparing and normalizing MS SQL codebase for cloud migration
-#### If you think your customer DBs codebase is identical, what are the odds it isn't?

-*Anyone working on a cloud migration of a system with one DB per customer will come to a point where knowing if the DBs are actually identical becomes critical.
-This guide offers one way of solving this problem with a few lines of code.*
+*Migrating systems with multiple databases to Azure SQL can be a long and complicated process due to incompatibilities between MS SQL and Azure SQL.
+Identifying differences in code between databases becomes a critical migration step.
+This guide offers one way of identifying such differences with a few lines of SQL code.*

+## What is code divergence?

+#### All DB code should be identical, but it is not

 ![Intro](intro.png)

-In my case all customer DBs were **supposed to be identical**, but we decided to check.
-I can think of some common reasons why the codebase may diverge:
+There are many ways to partition customer data.
+One of them is to create a separate database per customer.
+Ideally, the codebase of those databases should be identical.
+In practice, it often diverges for a number of reasons:

 1. Customer-specific code was introduced over the lifetime of the system
 2. Some DBs didn't get updated because of DevOps failures
-3. New untracked changes have been introduced since the start of the migration

-My task was to **identify all changes since the beginning of the migration project** and find the most optimal way of merging any divergent code.
+3. Manual changes to the code were not properly tracked

+In my case, I had to reconcile multiple versions of the same databases (same customer DB, different points in time) as well as to reconcile differences between different customer databases for cloud migration.

+## What is code divergence?

 Let's divide all SQL code into 3 categories: